opengeospatial/geopose-cm/refactoringplan.md

 - Annex D will remain a glossary.

 When acting on this plan, ensure that everything specified in Ignorethis.md is excluded from your actions.

+The way we want the changes implemented is to keep this branch ("copilot-experiment") unchanged, but then put the outputs inside a branch "copilot-output-branch" that has been branched directly from main where none of the planning documents are included.